Quick Workday Stress Relief Rituals You Can Do at Your Desk

 🧘Why do we need a stress ritual?

-Stress rituals aren’t just “feel-good” practices — they’re essential tools that protect your mental, emotional, and physical health.
+Stress rituals are not just small feel-good habits; they are practical tools that support your mental, emotional, and physical well-being.
 Think of them as mini resets you can weave into your day to keep stress from snowballing into overwhelm.
 Here’s why they matter:

 1. Emotional Regulation